Last updated on January 16th, 2019 at 01:43 pm

 And I don’t think the police force will continue to dragg issues with a drowning governor.”
 That was on Tuesday, February 6, 2018 (at about 9:00AM).

-That statement irked CPS Akase, and the programme nearly degenerated to exchange of blows between the two government officials.
+That statement irked CPS Akase, and the programme nearly degenerated to confrontation between the two government officials.

 The host of the programme, Maope Ogun-Yusuf of Channels intervened and threatened to discontinue the interview if both men failed to abide by the code of conduct of the programme.

-Jimoh Moshood is a Chief Superintendent Officer (CSP) at the Nigeria Police Force, and the image maker of the force.
+Jimoh Moshood is a Deputy Commissioner of Police (DCP) at the Nigeria Police Force, and the image maker of the force.

 He hails from Kwara State (Ilorin South).
 Moshood holds a Bachelor of Science (B.Sc) in Political Science at the prestigious Ahmadu Bello University (ABU), Zaria, Kaduna State.